Florence Welch eclipses Adele at NME music awards

 Welch, 25, won the best solo artist category and her band Florence + the Machine scooped best song with “Shake It Out” from their “Ceremonials” album which they performed on the night.

-The singer also teamed up with English band The Horrors at the O2 Academy Brixton to sing “Still Life” taken from the band’s “Skying”, which went on to win the best album honor.
+The singer also teamed up with English band The Horrors at the O2 Academy Brixton to sing “Still Life” taken from the band’s “Skying”, which went on to win the best album honour.

 Kasabian opened the awards ceremony with a rendition of “Switchblade Smiles” and “Days Are Forgotten” before picking up the best British band prize.